We provide all employees the opportunity to build and advance their career.

 Based in Tokyo, the CIST develops software engineers

 At Canon, we are focusing on developing human resources who support production activities, mainly through the Monozukuri Advancement Center of Canon Inc.

 Canon Inc. has also established an internal career matching system to support its employees in pursuing satisfying careers.
 The system matches the right people to the right jobs, promotes internal mobility of human resources, and brings greater vitality to the company.
-In 2018, 160 employees were transferred through this system.

 Canon holds Creative Life Seminars for employees when they reach the ages of 50 and 54 in order to help them plan for their retirement years.
 By providing employees with an opportunity to think about their life plan and career plan at an early stage, we help them to systematically plan and prepare for life after the age of 60.

 Canon aims to realize individual and organizational growth at the same time as achieving success in business.
 To this end, we have established a dedicated division for organizational development, which supports organizational invigoration through consulting on increasingly diverse organizational challenges, post-activity support, and rank-specific training.
 As of 2022, the division has provided support to 464 divisions and 16,000 employees, including Group companies worldwide.

 To offer a more diverse range of learning opportunities and support the career development of self-motivated employees, we are developing e-learning content that can be accessed on weekends or after work during the campaign period to promote work-life balance.* In 2022, around 6,000 employees participated in these programs.

 Canon has established certification and award programs to honor Group employees for their outstanding achievements.